sunilmitrakumar/markdown-only-website/index.md

 ---
-title: "Make a Website with Only Markdown"
+title: "Gender paygaps at King's College London"
 permalink: /
 layout: default
 ---

-# Make a Website with Only Markdown

 Learn how to use Markdown on GitHub to make a nice-looking website without the use of a special editor or command line tools.
+Learn how to use Markdown on GitHub to make a nice-looking website without the use of a special editor or command line tools.
+Learn how to use Markdown on GitHub to make a nice-looking website without the use of a special editor or command line tools.

 If you're new to Markdown, take a look at
 [GitHub's Markdown Guide](https://guides.github.com/features/mastering-markdown/).

-## Step 1.
-Edit your Markdown file
+## Who does what

 Put all of your Markdown in a file with a simple name such as `index.md` or `home.md`.